Kiailandi/rick-and-morty/README.md

 - to run local development environment use `npm run dev`
 - to build the project to the output directory use `npm run build`
 - to preview the applciation from the output directory use `npm run preview`
+- to preview the application without the need to manually build use `npm run show`
+- to open the cypress test environment run `npm run cypress:open`